Writing WebAssembly code in Haskell

 As of now, there are two ways of writing WebAssembly code in Haskell.
 The first

-way is directly manipulating AST types as specified in Asterius.Types
+way is directly manipulating AST types as specified in Asterius.Types.
+Those

 types are pretty bare-metal and maps closely to binaryen IR.
 Simply write some